linuxfoundation/lfevents/README.md

 * Install [Terminus](https://pantheon.io/docs/terminus/install/) (CLI for interaction with Pantheon); follow all the instructions on that page to setup a [machine token](https://pantheon.io/docs/terminus/install/#machine-token) and [SSH Authentication](https://pantheon.io/docs/terminus/install/#ssh-authentication)

-* You need a GitHub [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to use in place of a password to performing Git operations over HTTPS
+* You need a GitHub [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to use in place of a password to performing Git operations over HTTPS.
+It will be used in step 2 below.

 ### Lando Setup (see [Working locally with Lando](https://github.com/pantheon-systems/example-wordpress-composer#working-locally-with-lando))